fleetdm/fleet/docs/Deploying/Configuration.md

 #### Customization of user roles

 Users created via JIT provisioning can be set Fleet roles using SAML custom attributes that are sent by the IdP in `SAMLResponse`s during login.
-Fleet will attempt parse SAML custom attributes with the following format:
+Fleet will attempt to parse SAML custom attributes with the following format:
 - `FLEET_JIT_USER_ROLE_GLOBAL`: Specifies the global role to use when creating the user.
 - `FLEET_JIT_USER_ROLE_TEAM_<TEAM_ID>`: Specifies team role for team with ID `<TEAM_ID>` to use when creating the user.